Use Meaningful Incentives

 As a new teacher, shaky on confidence, her notes meant the world to me.
 There was no earthly way I was going to let her down or prove her positive words wrong.

 Do you get notes of genuine thanks or praise in your mailbox?
 They mean so much more than a candy cane attached to a computer-generated holiday card and more than 10 teacher appreciation lunches.
 Don’t you agree?
-Yet it seems that such lovely dispatch is a dying art form.
+Yet it seems that such lovely dispatch is a dying art.

 Because of the reliance on email, text messaging, and other forms of communication, the old-fashioned handwritten letter has become a relic of the past.
 But the emergence of such technologies has also made letter writing that much more poignant and meaningful.